Haizhouzhou/sopra-fs25-group-28-client/README.md

 - **WebSockets (Custom JSON Protocol)**
   We leverage Spring Boot’s native WebSocket support to power all real-time interactions—game state updates (`GAME_STATE`), chat (`CHAT_MESSAGE`), turn timers, and AI hint requests (`AI_HINT`).
 A single endpoint registers a `WebSocketHandler` on server startup, routing messages by `sessionId` and `roomId`.
 On the client, our `useWebSocket` hook handles connection lifecycle, automatic reconnection, JSON parsing, and dispatch into React Context.
 - **Google Gemini API (AI Strategy Hints)**
-  To provide in-game strategic advice, the client emits an `AI_HINT` over WebSocket.
-The Spring service then calls Google’s Gemini generative-language endpoint (`gemini-2.5-flash-preview-04-17:generateContent`) using `gemini.api.key` and `gemini.api.url`.
-We package a concise system prompt plus the current turn snapshot, then stream back the AI’s one-sentence recommendation (e.g. “Take 2 Blue Gems”) as a `AI_HINT` message.
-Usage is limited to three hints per player per game to balance assistance and performance.
+  To provide in-game strategic advice, the client emits an AI_HINT over WebSocket.
+The Spring service then calls Google’s Gemini generative-language endpoint (`gemini-2.0-flash`).
+We package a concise system prompt along with the current turn snapshot, and stream back the AI’s one-sentence recommendation (e.g. “Take 2 Blue Gems”) as an AI_HINT message.
+Usage is limited to one hints per player per game to balance assistance and performance.

 ## High-Level Components